 Wattco Expands Custom-Engineered Band Heaters And Strip Heaters For Pharmaceutical And Food Processing Safety Standards

+With over five decades of electric heating expertise, Wattco is advancing its band heater and strip heater technology to meet the evolving safety, hygiene, and precision demands of two of the world's most regulated industries.

-Montreal, QC, May 20, 2026 (GLOBE NEWSWIRE) -- Every pill that reaches a patient's hand, every carton of milk on a grocery shelf, every vaccine vial shipped across borders - behind each of these is a manufacturing process where temperature isn't just a number on a dial.
+Montreal, QC - May 2026 Every pill that reaches a patient's hand, every carton of milk on a grocery shelf, every vaccine vial shipped across borders - behind each of these is a manufacturing process where temperature isn't just a number on a dial.
 It's a promise.
 A promise that what you consume is safe, uncontaminated, and made exactly the way it should be.

 Wattco, a North American manufacturer of industrial electric heating solutions since 1969, understands that promise better than most.
 Today, the company announced a focused expansion of its custom-engineered band heaters and strip heaters - purpose-built for the pharmaceutical and food processing industries, where the margin for error is zero and the standards are unforgiving.